 Since the 1950s, corporate responsibility has been the means by which the public can hold companies accountable for their actions.

-Corporate social responsibility is increasingly more important today and can take on various forms – including pro-bono work, product donations, financial contributions, employee community service days, eco-friendly practices, and many more creative ways by which businesses, small and large, can give back to their communities.
+Corporate social responsibility, sometimes referred to as CSR, is increasingly more important today and can take on various forms – including pro-bono work, volunteer activities, product donations, financial contributions, employee community service days, eco-friendly practices and many more creative activities by which businesses, small and large, can give back to their communities.

 While it’s inarguable that most corporate responsibility efforts benefit society, it’s helpful for company leaders and business experts to evaluate how these initiatives also positively impact the companies that carry them out.
 The following are five major ways in which responsibility for corporate actions contributes to the triple bottom line.